App Center Pricing

 What tier should I choose?

 Build: depends on the branches you have configured, number of users in your app, and number of apps within your Org.
 For example: If you have an org, with 3 apps, maximum of 2 branches each and 5 developers on the team, you might consider starting with 2 concurrent build pipelines to ensure a low queue time and fast development cycle.

 Test: depends on the number of apps you have, number of tests per day, average length of your tests and number of devices in your device set.

-Concurrent devices determine the number of devices you can use simultaneously.
+Concurrent devices determine the number of devices you can run tests on simultaneously.
 For example, with 5 concurrent devices, you can test 5 different device configurations in the same amount of time it would normally take to test 1.
+Concurrency does not limit the number of devices you can run during a test.
+For example, a test run on 5 devices with 1 concurrency will run on 1 device at a time to completion.
+Concurrency applies to all apps within an Org or account.

 What are device hours?